wslider/malayalam-explorer/README.md

 ## Advanced Features:
 - Expand Flashcard Data to include 300+ words and phrases
+- Locations Page with an Image, Map, Weather Conditions and Description for each featured location.

+## Future Advanced Features:
 - Add Playable Audio to Flashcards
 - Featured Location Pages with Maps and Information
     - Trivandrum